-The wording of the above statement may be made specific to the student organization, but no student organization may enact eligibility requirements for officers less stringent than those appearing above.
-Student organizations may enact requirements more stringent than those provided by the university.
+*NOTE* The wording of the above statement may be made specific to the student organization, but no student organization may enact eligibility requirements for officers less stringent than those appearing above.
+Student organizations may enact requirements more restrictive than those provided by the university.

 All recognized student organizations at Iowa State University must provide a general statement about the duties and method of selection of the club’s adviser.
 Discuss adviser duties, terms of service, method of election, selection or appointment, impeachment, and replacement of advisers here.

 Adviser Duties - Outline the duties of the adviser

 Example: The Adviser of this organization shall attend executive meetings, maintain communication with university administration, and assist with the leadership development of the organization’s officers.

 Method of Election/Selection of Adviser(s) - State whether the adviser is appointed by a department, selected by officers, or elected by the general membership

 Example: The Adviser of this organization shall be selected by a unanimous decision of the executive officers.

 Adviser(s) Term of Service - Specify whether your adviser is serving year to year, at their leisure or while they are at Iowa State University